babasamo2001/ETL-and-Analysis-of-Airline-Baggage-Complaints/Readme.txt

 	 -perform data analysis using Power BI Desktop -report the analysis result via visuals using Power BI Desktop

-C.  Tech tools:
+D.  Tech tools:
-   	 -On-premise SQL Server (as On-premise data store) -Azure Data Factory (to copy data from On-prem SQL Server to Azure Data Lake using self-hosted integration runtime) -Nicrosoft Azure Data Lake service (as cloud-based data source and warehouse for the analytics solution) -Databricks (for data cleaning and transformation) -Microsoft Power BI Desktop (for data analysis and reporting)
+   	 -On-premise SQL Server (as On-premise data store) -Azure Data Factory (to copy data from On-prem SQL Server to Azure Data Lake using self-hosted integration runtime) -Microsoft Azure Data Lake service (as cloud-based data source and final store for the analytics solution) -Databricks (for data cleaning and transformation) -Microsoft Power BI Desktop (for data analysis and reporting)